sunilvb/stellar-bank/README.md

 # Banking on Blockchain with Stellar - Tutorial

-This is a tutorial for creating a simple banking application with Stellar.org and Lumen (XLM) as currency.
+This is a tutorial for creating a simple banking application with [Stellar's](https://www.stellar.org/) hybrid blockchain and Lumen (XLM) as currency.
 The following topics are covered in this tutorial:
 1. Working with Stellar Java SDK
 2. Creating a fully functional web application using Spring Boot, Spring Security and MySql